 Cannabis smoke, for example, contains cancer-causing toxins.
 However, the risk of developing some cancers (e.g., mouth, tongue and lung) is less for cannabis smokers than tobacco smokers, partly because they tend to smoke less than tobacco users.
 And, while all drugs have an effect on the brain, the particular properties of the drug influence the level of risk of harmful consequences.
 The negative effects of cannabis on the brain, for example, seem to be less than the effects of some substances such as alcohol.

 Legalizing cannabis provides an opportunity to put in place regulations to minimize potential harms.
 The danger of buying and using any illegal drug is that we can never know for sure what exactly is in it.
 Cannabis is legal in Canada as of October 17, 2018.
-Adults (over age 19 in BC) will be able to possess up to 30 grams of cannabis in public.
+Adults (over age 19 in BC) are now permitted to possess up to 30 grams of cannabis in public.
 Cannabis is regulated by the Province of British Columbia and will be sold through the Liquor Distribution Branch.
 Cannabis will be tested for quality.

 When drugs are produced and obtained inside a regulated system, it is possible for us to know about the contents and dosage of what we are taking.
 This helps us manage the risks.
 However, it is likely that cannabis will still be available outside the government system.
-It is important to know that the quality of cannabis obtained from a dealer or a friend is unknown and may contain contaminants like mold or mildew or fillers that may be toxic.
+It is important to know that the quality of cannabis obtained from a dealer or a friend is unknown and may contain contaminants like mold, mildew, or fillers that may be toxic.